ScottfreeLLC/AlphaPy/docs/tutorials/market.rst

    :align: center

-Machine learning subsumes *technical analysis* because collectively, technical analysis is an infinite set of computations and patterns for supposedly predicting markets.
-We can use machine learning as a feature blender for technical analysis with its moving averages, indicators, and representations of visual chart formations.
+Machine learning subsumes *technical analysis* because collectively, technical analysis is just a set of features for market prediction.
+We can use machine learning as a feature blender for moving averages, indicators such as RSI and ADX, and even representations of chart formations such as double tops and head-and-shoulder patterns.

 We are not directly predicting net return in our models, although that is the ultimate goal.
-By characterizing the market with models, we can improve the Return On Investment (ROI).
+By characterizing the market with models, we can increase the Return On Investment (ROI).
 We have a wide range of dependent or target variables from which to choose, not just net return.
 There is more power in building a classifier rather than a more traditional regression model, so we want to define binary